Business challenge of a Fortune 500 company

 Intellias experts are working on a new fleet online system (FOS) that supports the daily tasks of technicians and tire-fitters by allowing them to create and submit electronic job cards for work carried out on vehicles.

-To rebuild the solution from the ground up, we’ve assumed full responsibility for the project and established a dedicated team consisting of two Android developers, two Node.js developers, a DevOps engineer, a business analyst, a UX designer, a QA specialist, and a project manager.
+To rebuild the logistics management system software from the ground up, we’ve assumed full responsibility for the project and established a dedicated team consisting of two Android developers, two Node.js developers, a DevOps engineer, a business analyst, a UX designer, a QA specialist, and a project manager.
 At the initial stage, our team is developing a new Android mobile app and a full-fledged backend middleware platform.
 The next step will include building the UI for a user portal that acts as an intermediary office based on the middleware.

 - Outlining stakeholder needs and objectives, business requirements, and the project vision

 - Updating functional requirements based on end user feedback, assessment of existing application features, documentation, and focused workshops